Ashlalala/aajonusnet/md/QNA/Q&A Of May 27, 2012.md

 G: When I bought it –

-A: I didn’t look, Cathy – I don’t know.
+A: I didn’t look, Kathy – I don’t know.

 G: It has to say fermentation on it?